Agnes Barr Auchencloss: Career

-After the war, her husband's work moved to South Africa again and back to Scotland in 1929, where Auchencloss worked as a volunteer, latterly with the Women Citizen's Organization.
+After the war, her husband's work moved again to South Africa and back to Scotland in 1929, where Auchencloss worked as a volunteer, latterly with the Women Citizens' Organisation.
 She was described as generously giving her time to the sick and injured throughout her life.

 Auchencloss was included in the University of Glasgow World War One Roll of Honour.